luca-penasa/wolt-python-package-cookiecutter/{{cookiecutter.project_slug}}/README.md

 ---

-This project was generated using the [wolt-python-package-cookiecutter](https://github.com/woltapp/wolt-python-package-cookiecutter) template.
+This project was generated using [a fork](https://github.com/luca-penasa/wolt-python-package-cookiecutter) of the [wolt-python-package-cookiecutter](https://github.com/woltapp/wolt-python-package-cookiecutter) template.